 Six years of evidence has accrued about what the Democrat Party agenda does to this country.

-But the incidence of sexual abuse, spouse abuse, all of these criminal acts in the NFL is 13% what it is in the general population.
+Okay, so let's divert everybody's attention and let's start focusing on the National Football League, where, yeah, all this stuff going on is not good, but the incidence of sexual abuse, spouse abuse, all of these criminal acts in the NFL is 13% what it is in the general population.

-And yet, the Democrat Party and the sports drive bys are doing everything they can to make you think that the worst examples of all of these social diseases exist in the National Football League.
+And yet, the Democrat Party and the sports drive-bys are doing everything they can to make you think that the worst examples of all of these social diseases exist in the National Football League.

 They don't.

-They exist in far greater numbers in the general population.
+They exist in far greater numbers in the general population, but that doesn't matter because there's an election coming up here.

 We were repeatedly lied to about Obamacare, Senator McCaskill.

-We were lied to about shovel ready jobs with the first stimulus.
+We were lied to about shovel-ready jobs with the first stimulus.

 We were lied to about Fast and Furious.

-We were lied to about Benghazi, we were lied to at the IRS, and the IRS was targeted against us, Senator McCaskill, conservatives.
+And the IRS was targeted against us, Senator McCaskill, conservatives.

 We've been lied to repeatedly about the economy and jobs.

-We have been lied to about doctors, supposedly amputating limbs on patients just to get the money when it doesn't happen.
+We have been lied to about doctors supposedly amputating limbs on patients just to get the money when it doesn't happen.

 We've been lied to about every damn thing that matters by this administration and the Democrat Party.

-You want to conduct a war on women, the champion of women in this country in the Democrat Party is Bill Clinton and Teddy Kennedy, and you want to talk to us about the war on women.
+The champion of women in this country in the Democrat Party is Bill Clinton and Teddy Kennedy.

 You celebrate sexual abusers.